top of page

 Benefits of unstructured play

 “Play” describes children’s behaviours which are spontaneous, unstructured and child-led (1, 2).
 Play includes activities that are free, allow children to engage their imagination, and to do so without external rules or expectations (3, 4).
 Play is important for children’s health and wellbeing, and unstructured play specifically, can contribute to children’s physical literacy and physical activity (5, 6), as well as social and emotional development (7, 8).
-Despite these benefits, opportunities for unstructured play are declining, which can be attributed in part to the prioritisation of more structured activities, such as academics and sports (2), as well as parental safety concerns (9), and increased use of technology (10).
+Despite these benefits, opportunities for unstructured play are declining, which can be attributed in part to the prioritization of more structured activities, such as academics and sports (2), as well as parental safety concerns (9), and increased use of technology (10).
 While there are different ways to provide children with unstructured play opportunities, loose parts play supports unstructured play by including non-traditional play materials (e.g. milk crates, tools, kitchen utensils, climbing ropes) into the play environment to facilitate creativity and engagement (11, 12).
 A recent study explored how a take-home loose-parts play intervention impacted children’s play and parent’s perceptions of unstructured play during the COVID-19 pandemic.

 Loose parts play kits